Scalby Beck: History

 The Sea Cut is fed by small streams and becks mainly draining water away from the hills on the western side of Scalby and Newby.
-In response to major flooding on the River Derwent in 1799, a canalised beck was cut between Everley and Newby Bridge (the present day A171 road bridge that spans the beck between Newby and Scalby).
+In response to major flooding on the River Derwent in 1799, a canalised beck was cut between Everley and Newby Bridge (the present day A171 road bridge that spans the beck between Newby and Scalby), thereby making Scalby Beck a distributary of the River Derwent.
 The Sea Cut was primarily to stop flooding in West and East Ayton further downstream.
 This means that water flowing in the River Derwent takes 150 mi before reaching the sea via the Humber Estuary as opposed to the relatively short distance via the Sea Cut.
 This scheme, along with others in the area (straightening of the Derwent and Hertford rivers and land drainage) was promoted by Sir George Cayley and William Chapman with Robert Wilson employed as engineer for the Sea Cut navigation.

 During the Ice Age, the water flowed to the sea along the course of the Sea Cut before glacial mud build up caused what is now the Derwent river to change course and lead to it flowing westwards away from the North Sea.